2026 Restaurant Marketing Guide: Free & Paid Strategies for Owners & Operators

 - Offer Incentives That Matter: Discounts, free items, or exclusive perks for frequent diners can encourage repeat business.
 The key is offering rewards that are valuable enough to keep customers engaged without cutting too much into your margins.

 - Encourage Engagement: Promote your loyalty program in-store, on receipts, and through email marketing.
-A small reminder—like “Earn rewards on your next visit!
-Sign up today!”—can drive more sign-ups.
+A small reminder like “Earn rewards on your next visit!
+Sign up today!” can drive more sign-ups.

 - Simplify Loyalty with ChowNow Rewards: ChowNow Rewards makes it easy to incentivize repeat visits from customers who earn rewards directly through your online ordering system, keeping them engaged with your restaurant.
+Combining WiFi, POS systems, and other tools can streamline loyalty program tracking, making it easier to manage and optimize.

 Customer feedback systems grow your customer base.